changLiu77/ML-Interview/README.md

 - **Key Concepts & Summaries**
   Concise overviews of essential topics (index in `cheat sheet`).

-Use this as a quick reference to brush up before your next ML interview!
+Use this as a quick reference to brush up before next ML interview